-Childs name: DOB:

-Medical condition/illness: Class/form:

-Name/type of medicine

-(as described on the container) NB: Medicines must be in the original cor ntainer as dispensed by the pharmacy

-Expiry date

-Dosage and method

-Times of day medicine is to be

-administered

-Date and time the most recent dose

-was given (school should not give the first dose of a medicine)

-Special precautions / instructions

-Are there any side effects that the

-school needs to know about?

-Procedures to take in an emergency

-The above information is, to the best of m - ·

-administering medicine in accordance with

-will inform the school immediately, in wr medicine is stopped. iting, if there is any change in dosage or frequency of the medication or if the

-understand that, where medicine is not s elf- administered, it will be given by non -medically qualified staff.

-agree not to hold staff responsible for los medication unless resulting from their neg greed administration/supervision of

-will abide by the schools policy and proce edure for the delivery and return of med ication

-will ensure adequate supply of in date m edication

-Name of Parent

-Signature of parent Date

-Relationship to Child

-Supporting Pupils with Medical Co nditions Policy 22
+Childs name: DOB: Medical condition/illness: Class/form: Name/type of medicine (as described on the container) NB: Medicines must be in the original con tainer as dispensed by the pharmacy Expiry date Dosage and method Times of day medicine is to be administered Date and time the most recent dose was given (school should not give the first dose of a medicine) Special precautions / instructions Are there any side effects that the school needs to know about?
+Procedures to take in an emergency The above information is, to the best of madministering medicine in accordance with will inform the school immediately, in wi h the school policy and the prescribers in estructions. medicine is stopped. , , , , , , , , , , , , , , , , , , , .,, understand that, where medicine is not self- administered, it will be given by non -medically qualified staff. agree not to hold staff responsible for lo medication unless resulting from their neg greed administration/supervision of will abide by the schools policy and proc edure for the delivery and return of med ication will ensure adequate supply of in date m edication Name of Parent Signature of parent Date Relationship to ChildSupporting Pupils with Medical Co onditions Policy 22